Didisimmons/Ayo-Recipes/README.md

    <br/>

    - **Create A Recipe Page**
-     * When the user clicks the "CREATE A RECIPE" button, the user is taken to an add recipe form, which the user must complete.
+     * When the user clicks the "CREATE A RECIPE" button, the user is taken to an add recipe form.
 The following fields must be completed:
        - Recipe Name
        - Recipe Description
        - Insert Ingredients